 100 Railroad Park Road

-You'll definitely want to bring along some other families when you plan your summer nights at Lake Siskiyou.
+You'll definitely want to bring along some other families when you plan your trip to Lake Siskiyou.
 This idyllic spot will bring you back to your summer camp days with movies by the lake, a sandy beach with gorgeous mountain scenery and even an arcade for when you need a little veg out time.
 You can bring your RV or pop up a tent in one of the camping sites or glamp out at a cabin lakeside.
 Cabins come with fire rings for s'mores and kitchens for cooking.
 You can also dine at the on-site restaurant that serves pizza and other kid-friendly fare.
-Kids will especially love their time spent in the splash zone—the inflatable water park that offers slides, trampolines and hours of entertainment.
+Kids will especially love their time spent in the splash zone—the inflatable water park that offers slides, trampolines and hours of entertainment (open seasonaly).
+Read all about what to do in Siskiyou County here.

 4239 W. A. Barr Rd.